rtrader58/AZ-104-Microsoft-Azure-Administrator/AZ-104T00 Day 2 Errata - Learning Path 2..md

 Step 3: Add your initials after contoso <br>
 Step 7: Record sets > Click + Add  <br>
 Step 1: After step 7 select OK  <br>
-Step 2 and 3 do not work as DNS has not been totally configured yet  <br>

 Configure a private DNS zone  <br>
 Step 7: Click + Add  <br>